expo/expo-github-action/preview-comment/README.md

 ### Preventing duplicate comments

-When automating comments, you have to be careful not to spam a pull request with new comments.
+When automating these preview comments, you have to be careful not to spam a pull request on every successful run.
-In every comment this action creates, we include a hidden **message-id**.
-We use this ID to identify previously made comments to avoid spamming.
+Every comment contains a generated **message-id** to identify previously made comments and update instead of creating a new comment.

 <div align="center">
   <br />